Malmö FF: Start of the 2000s to the present

 In October 2013, Malmö FF won their seventeenth Swedish championship and 20th Allsvenskan title in the penultimate round of the league away from home.
 Similar to 2010, the title was the result of a young squad.
 The average age of the squad, 23.8 years, was the youngest team to become champions since the beginning of the 21st century.
 The following year Malmö FF qualified for the group stage of the 2014–15 UEFA Champions League by beating Ventspils, Sparta Prague and Red Bull Salzburg in the qualifying rounds.
 This was the first time the club qualified for the competition proper since the re-branding from the European Cup in the 1992–93 season and the first time since the 2000–01 season that a Swedish club qualified.
 In the following months Malmö FF defended their league title, winning their eighteenth Swedish championship and 21st Allsvenskan title.
 This was the first time a club defended the Allsvenskan title since the 2003 season.

 The 2015 season saw Malmö FF failing to retaining the title and missing out on the top-four for the first time since 2009.
 However, the club managed to qualify once again to the group stages of the UEFA Champions League in the 2015–16 UEFA Champions League edition, beating Žalgiris Vilnius, Red Bull Salzburg and Celtic in qualifiers.
 In October 2016, Malmö FF won their nineteenth Swedish championship and 22nd Allsvenskan title.
 The title was Malmö FF's third in the span of four years.
-This resulted in the club surpassing IFK Göteborg in terms of Swedish championship titles, indisputably becoming the most successful Swedish football club of all time.
+This resulted in the club surpassing IFK Göteborg in terms of Swedish championship titles, indisputably becoming the most successful Swedish football club of all time in terms of domestic titles while still being second behind IFK Göteborg in terms of European titles.

+The 2020s have brought renewed national success to the club, winning the Allsvenskan in 2020, 2021, 2023 and 2024, reaching a total of 27 league titles, while reaching the Champions League group stage in the 2021–22 edition and reaching the knockout stages of the UEFA Europa League in 2019–20, under the management of Jon Dahl Tomasson and Henrik Rydström.

 Malmö FF is a dominant force in Sweden.
 As of the end of the 2021 Allsvenskan season, the club are the leaders of the overall Allsvenskan table maratontabellen.
 Malmö FF are also the record holders for the total number of Swedish championships, Allsvenskan titles and Svenska Cupen titles.